Table of Contents

 I’m concerned that if I apply, you won’t protect my intellectual property.
 Should I be worried about this?

-We’re certainly not in the business of stealing ideas, and we treat application data as confidential information.
-Each year, we see thousands of applications and many of them include similar ideas.
+We’re not in the business of stealing ideas, and we treat application data as confidential information.
+Each year, we see thousands of applications, and many of them include similar ideas.
 For this and other practical reasons, please don’t ask us to sign an NDA.
 Our application does not ask for your “secret sauce” and there is no reason you have to disclose this to us if you’re not comfortable

 My team outsources software development.
 Are we still qualified to apply?